eosnetworkfoundation/docs/docs/20_smart-contracts/30_tutorials/20_create-an-nft.md

 title: Create an NFT
 ---

-## Want to just create an NFT easily?

-In this tutorial we are going to discuss creating an NFT that follows Ethereum's ERC721 standard so that we can dig into some technicals using a clear standard.

-**However**, if you want to create an NFT that follows the [**Atomic Assets**](https://github.com/pinknetworkx/atomicassets-contract) standard which is more common on the EOS Network, you can visit the [Atomic Assets NFT Creator](https://eos.atomichub.io/creator) where you can easily create an NFT that will instantly be listed on the AtomicHub marketplace.

-## What is an NFT?

 An NFT is a **non-fungible token**.
 This means that it is a unique token that cannot be interchanged with another token.

 Let's take a trading card as an example.
 If you have a trading card of a blue car, you can't trade it for a trading card of a red car.
 They are different cards and therefore are not _fungible_.

+> 👀 **Want to just create an NFT?**
+>
+> In this tutorial we are going to discuss creating an NFT that follows Ethereum's ERC721
+> standard so that we can dig into some EOS development using a clear standard.
+>
+> **However**, if you want to create an NFT that follows the [**Atomic Assets**](https://github.com/pinknetworkx/atomicassets-contract) standard which
+> is more common on the EOS Network, you can visit the [Atomic Assets NFT Creator](https://eos.atomichub.io/creator)
+> where you can easily create an NFT that will instantly be listed on the AtomicHub marketplace without deploying any code.

 ## What is an NFT Standard?